ofg/hargassner-monitoring/README.md

 * Extracts widget names and values automatically and stores them into InluxDB: The widget name serves as measurement name in InfluxDB and the installation information (ID, name, slug) are used as tags.
-* Maps state names to numerical values for persitance with InfluxDB, see [Status value mappings](#status-value-mappings)
+* [Maps state names to numerical values](#status-value-mappings) for persitance with InfluxDB
 * Verbose logging into rotating files (5 files, max 10 MB per file)
 * Console log level can be configured via configuration file

 ## Visualization of Data

+Exaple dashboard can be found in `grafana` folder.

+Visualization of heating boiler and buffer values:
 ![Heating Monitoring](./imgs/monitoring_1.png)

+Visualization of solar plant values:
 ![Solar Plant Monitoring](./imgs/monitoring_2.png)